UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/ollama/index.md

 ## Overview

 Ollama is a popular open-source platform to run LLMs.
-Ollama can be built as a container on HPC and run efficiently using GPU nodes on Puma or Ocelote.
+Ollama can be built as a container on HPC and run efficiently using GPU nodes.
 The full library of models available on ollama can be found [here](https://ollama.com/library).

 ## Building Ollama